 Can you run fitness app TikTok ads without using creators or UGC?

 You can, but performance suffers.
-Based on RocketShip HQ data across 12 fitness clients, brand-produced ads without a human presenter average $9.50–$13.00 cost-per-trial, roughly 60-80% more expensive than creator-led UGC formats.
+Brand-produced ads without a human presenter tend to have higher cost-per-trial than creator-led UGC formats.

 According to Sensor Tower's analysis of TikTok advertising trends, ads featuring identifiable human presenters outperform faceless content across all direct-response verticals, with the gap widest in health and fitness.